 0 Comments

-The truth is, Alzheimer's patients may feel boredom as deeply as anyone else.
-And when they can no longer plan their own activities, the boredom can turn to frustration.
-A person may start wandering the house or become agitated, all because his mind and body has been idle for too long.
-Read More.
+The truth is, Alzheimer's patients can still feel boredom just as deeply as anyone else.
+When they can no longer plan their own activities, the boredom can turn to frustration.
+A person may start wandering around the house or become agitated, all because their mind and body have been idle for too long.
+Learn more about the importance of recreation for those in need of Alzheimer's care by reading the full article.
 Here at the Vineyards Memory Care and Assisted Living in Grand Junction, CO, we know about Alzheimer's triggers.
 But do you?
 Are you a caretaker who feels that you may be upsetting a loved one with Alzheimer's or dementia, but you're just not sure how?
-This article may shed some light on behaviors to avoid.
+The full article may shed some light on behaviors to avoid.

 When it comes to options for Alzheimer's, dementia, and memory care here in Grand Junction, Colorado, there are several ways to go.
 Certainly The Vineyards, which will accommodate up to 14 residents per building, is not the largest memory facility in the valley-but this is by design.
 We believe in an intimate, family atmosphere and will never sacrifice our ideal ratio of staff to residents simply to raise our census numbers.
 Unfortunately, there are some facilities that primarily focus on housing as many patients as possible while keeping staff at a minimum.
 This philosophy often leads to not just poor care for the residents, but a stressful, overworked care team as well.
 When choosing a care facility for your loved one, be aware of not only the size of the staff, but of the mood of the institution.
 Is the atmosphere dark and dreary, or is life celebrated with enthusiasm and brightness?
 We have found that the mood of the care team and the house in general directly affects the quality of life that we can give our residents.
 In summary, to properly care for a population, the memory care staff must be adequate in number and the ambiance of the facility should be positive and even fun.
 These are the factors which allow for the foundation of care that every human being has earned and deserves.